gabrielabosi/instagramclone/README.md

 # Project 3 - *InstagramClone*
 by Gabriel Abosi

-**Finstagram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**instagram clone** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **5** hours spent in total